noura-shaker/learning--journal/js.md

 # javascript:

-JavaScript is the programming language of HTML and the Web.
+JavaScript is The programming language of HTML and the Web.

 *Why Study JavaScript?*